entropic-dev/boltzmann/docs/content/reference/03-middleware.md

 }
 ```

+This endpoint uses the value of the environment variable `GIT_COMMIT`, if set, to populate the `git` field of this response structure.
+Set this if you find it useful to identify which commit identifies the build a specific process is running.

 If you have enabled this endpoint, you might wish to make sure it is not externally accessible.
+A common way of doing this is to block routes that match `/monitor/` in external-facing proxies or load balancers.

 ---

 #### `devMiddleware`

-TODO

 This middleware is installed when Boltzmann runs in development mode.
 It provides stall and hang timers
 to aid in detecting and debugging slow middleware.

----

-#### `honeycombMiddlewareSpans`

-This middleware is part of the Honeycomb tracing machinery.

----

-#### `enforceInvariants`

-This middleware is installed between middleware layers.
-It ensures that if middleware throws, the
-error is caught and an error response is created.
+You can configure what slow means in your use case by setting these two environment variables

+- `DEV_LATENCY_ERROR_MS`: the length of time a middleware is allowed to run before it's treated as hung, in milliseconds
+- `DEV_LATENCY_WARNING_MS`: the length of time a middleware can run before you get a warning that it's slow, in milliseconds

+This middleware does nothing if your app is not in development mode.

 ---